-Frost had practically campaigned for Kennedy ever since his 85th birthday on March 26, 1959.
-He held a press conference at the Waldorf-Astoria hotel in New York City before the celebration.
+Frost had campaigned for Kennedy ever since his 85th birthday on March 26, 1959.
+He held a press conference at the Waldorf-Astoria hotel in New York City that day, just before the celebration.
 A reporter asked him about the decay of New England.
 Frost replied,

 Kennedy wouldn’t announce he was running for president for another 10 months, and Frost was asked who he meant.
 “He’s a Puritan named Kennedy,” Frost said.
 “The only Puritans left these days are the Roman Catholics.
 There.
 I guess I wear my politics on my sleeve.”

 Kennedy later sent Frost a warm note, and Frost continued to praise Kennedy as he traveled around the country reading and lecturing.
-Kennedy reciprocated by concluding his campaign speeches with his fellow New Englander’s well-known lines, ‘But I have promises to keep/And miles to go before I sleep.’
+The candidate reciprocated by concluding his campaign speeches with his fellow New Englander’s well-known lines, ‘But I have promises to keep/And miles to go before I sleep.’